sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 ## 5. Facade

-The Facade design pattern is basicaly a simplified interface that the client can interact with to use other low level operations hidden elsewhere in the code base.
+The Facade design pattern is basically a simplified interface that the client can interact with to use other low level operations hidden elsewhere in the code base.
 This design pattern is often used in systems that are built around a multi-layer architecture.
 Facades allow the client to perform certain tasks without needing to understand the complexity of the underlying system.

 ## 5.1.
 Components of the Facade